 Flutter is a cross-platform software development framework that was presented by Google in 2015 and received its first release in May of 2017.
 Flutter nowadays has steadily grown and provided possibilities not only for iOS and Android mobile development but also for web and desktop applications as well.
-Let’s dive into the topic and try to understand why it is so popular nowadays.
+Let’s dive into the introduction to Flutter and try to understand why it is so popular nowadays.

 In general, the Dart language is easy to study.
 Its syntax is pretty similar to Java, Swift, or Kotlin languages.
 Moreover, the Dart software development kit (SDK) is shipped with a stand-alone Dart Virtual Machine (VM) that allows you to build the code in a command-line interface (CLI) environment and if you are not familiar with CLI then you can play around with the Dart in DartPad.
 DartPad is an online editor that provides access to Dart’s API and allows you to compile the Dart code.

-As was previously mentioned, the Flutter framework was first unveiled by Google in 2015.
+As was previously mentioned in the overview of Flutter, the framework was first unveiled by Google in 2015.
 Its code name was “Sky” and it ran on the Android operating system.
 The first stable release was delivered on the 4 of December 2018 and on May 6, 2020, the Dart SDK version 2.18 and Flutter version 1.17 were released delivering a build with Metal API integration.
 This has provided performance improvements to the iOS platform.